galderz/fibula-show/2406-team/README.md

 generate native executables out of that bytecode and some glue code, and voilá, I would have run JMH benchmarks as native executables.

-We can instruct Fibula
+The bytecode is generated just like any other Quarkus use cases.
+For this use case, this can be found in `fibula/target/decompiled/generated-bytecode/org/sample/jmh_generated/MyFirstBenchmark_helloWorld_jmhTest_helloWorld_Throughput_Function.java`.

+The equivalent for JMH can be found in `./jmh/target/generated-sources/annotations/org/sample/jmh_generated/MyFirstBenchmark_helloWorld_jmhTest.java`

+Why does Fibula show a `fori` loop?
+Technically Fibula instructs Gizmo to create a while loop, but this is transformed into a `fori` loop.
+Needs further investigation.

+# Why The Difference In Performance?

 ...

-In short:
+# Summary

-Fibula is a combination of two quarkus microservices that enable JMH benchmarks to execute when running as GraalVM native executables, reusing as much as JMH API as possible.
+Fibula is the combination of two Quarkus microservices , that allows you to JMH benchmarks as GraalVM native executables , reusing as much as of JMH as possible.